MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign-negative-site.md

 Each URL must specify the domain name e.g., *contoso.com* which can include up to three subdomains and two subdirectories.
 The subdomain count includes the *www* prefix.
 For example *one.two.three.contoso.com/1/2*, *www.two.three.contoso.com/1/2*, and *one.two.contoso.co.uk/1/2* are valid URLs, whereas *one.two.three.contoso.co.uk/1/2* (too many subdomains) and *one.two.three.contoso.com/1/2/3* (too many subdirectories) are not.
 Duplicate negative site URLs per campaign or ad group are not allowed.

 You can only exclude websites for syndicated search websites.
-The ad group's [network](ad-group.md#networkdistribution) must be set to either *OwnedAndOperatedAndSyndicatedSearch* or *SyndicatedSearchOnly*.
+The ad group's [network](ad-group.md#networkdistribution) must be set to *OwnedAndOperatedAndSyndicatedSearch*.

 Negative site URLs specified at the ad group level are used instead of any negative site URLs specified at the campaign level.
 If you associate any [website exclusion lists](../campaign-management-service/placementexclusionlist.md) with an ad account (available via the Campaign Management service), the list of [negative sites](../campaign-management-service/negativesite.md) are used in addition to the [campaign negative sites](campaign-negative-site.md) or [ad group negative sites](ad-group-negative-site.md).